respawnRW/writeups/pwn/deathnote/README.md

 ## Disassemble

-Pick your favorite disassembler and let's dwipe into this short binary.
+Pick your favorite disassembler and let's dive into this short binary.
 Let's tear its functionalities into pieces & parts.

 What we are really keen on is the functionality number 42, the others are seemingly normal options, working just as expected.

 Upon disassembling in Ghidra, we find `main`, `show`, `add`, `delete`, a few boring ones such as `read_num`, `cls`, `menu`, `setup`, etc.

-For the sake of this writeup, I will only include the function that stands out, is the `_` function.
-Which is the undocumented #42!
+For the sake of this writeup, I will only include the function that stands out, the `_` function.
+This is the undocumented #42!
 Probably?
 Yeah!

 The `42` functionality converts the first parameter to a function pointer and attempts to execute it, passing the second parameter as argument.

 This means our assumption was correct.
 This is a clear vulnerability that can be exploited if we control the `char **param1` and achieve arbitrary code execution.
-Let's see below why this is possible.
+Let's see below how this is possible.
 Also, it is pretty clear why it leads to segmentation fault during normal operation.
 By choosing option 42, segmentation fault happens because the conversion from string to function pointer fails to result in a valid address or an executable memory region.
-Even if, somehow, it points to a valid memory address, chances are it's not towards a legitimate function and won't end up respecting the calling parameters, leading to improper execution flow, which in the end resulting in a SEGFAULT.
+Even if, somehow, it points to a valid memory address, chances are it's not towards a legitimate function and won't end up respecting the calling parameters, leading to improper execution flow, which in the end results in a SEGFAULT.
 Let's see why.

 ```c
 void _(char **param_1)